jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Circles and triangles represent objects.
 For that they are called *object symbols*.

 A circle is the usual symbol for an object.
-A triangle is a special symbol, as I explained earlier and will elaborate on later.
+A triangle is a special symbol, as I explained earlier and might elaborate on later.

 When I say *symbol* in this section, I’m often talking about object symbols.